-DOE requests comments on which parties should be included in a negotiated rulemaking to develop draft language pertaining to the energy efficiency of regional standards enforcement and suggestions of additional interests and/or stakeholders that should be represented on the working group.
+DOE requests comments on which parties should be included in a negotiated rulemaking to develop draft language pertaining to the energy efficiency of walk-in coolers and freezers and suggestions of additional interests and/or stakeholders that should be represented on the working group.
 All who wish to participate as members of the working group should submit a request for nomination to DOE.